 The Football Factory is more than just a study of the English obsession with football violence, its about men looking for armies to join, wars to fight and places to belong.
 A forgotten ...
 See full summary »

-Troubled young aspiring rapper must exert his last chances to become successful whil dealing with every part of his life heading down.
-He is now single, has only a few friends, an alcoholic mother, and is dealt with poverty and living in a violent city on 8 mile.
-His only way out of the ghetto and torturous life he's lives in is with his talent in rapping.
+This is the inspiring captivating story of the legendary rapper Eminem.
+The troubled young aspiring rapper from a ghetto in Michigan must exert his last chances to become successful while dealing with his life in ruins.
+All is seemingly lost.
+He is now single, has only a few friends, an insane/alcoholic mother, and is dealt with poverty and living in a violent city on 8 mile.
+His only way out of the ghetto and torturous life he's living in is with his talent in rapping.
 Will B-Rabbit prevail and seize the shot he's given or will he let it slip?
 Written by

 Written by Rodolfo Franklin, Lil' Kim (as Kimberly Jones), James Lloyd, The Notorious B.I.G. (as Christopher Wallace), Harvey Fuqua and Lottie Wiggins